What is the Funds Allotment Council?

 The Truman State University Funds Allotment Council is dedicated to the intellectual and social development of students and to enhancing their entertainment opportunities.
 The Council expresses this commitment through the financial support of activities that are organized and sponsored by chartered student organizations.
 The council will strive to fund a variety of activities sponsored by a variety of organizations that will provide potential benefit to all members of the Student Association and the larger University Community.
 In order to accomplish its mission, the council will attempt to balance the many needs and desires that are inherent in a liberal arts and sciences learning community and provide a slate of activities that furthers the mission of Truman State University.

 FAC is divided between 9 voting executive members and non-voting affiliate members.
-Each of the nine executive members have unique roles on the Council.
+Each of the nine executive members has unique roles on the Council.
 Below is a description of each position and a few of their key roles (a complete list of executive responsibilities can be found in Article III of the FAC By-Laws).

 - Vice President: Runs the meeting in the absence of the president, organizes new member education, and communicates with the U&I for room reservations.

 - Treasurer: Keeps track of what money is being spent, updates the slate, and communicates with the business office in regards to turning in FRFs.

 - Regulations: Ensures that the By-Laws and Constitution are being followed and explores the possibility of sanctioning when necessary.

 - Secretary: Takes all meeting minutes, organizes all interview times and communicates with the Council about upcoming dates and attendance.

 - ICA Chair: Oversees the FAC storage closet check-out process, collects travel forms from ICA groups, and ensures completion of the Clery Form.

 - Historian: Organizes end of the semester evaluations for groups and FAC members and compiles all information for future use.